Kishlaya20sinha/CodSoft/README.md

-# CodSoft Tasks, which were
+# CodSoft Tasks:-
-A Landing Page
+A Landing Page,
-A Portfolio Page
+A Portfolio Page,
-A Basic Calculator
+A Basic Calculator.